myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > I tried to send a message to the ark but it seemed not to arrive.
 I tried to make smoke.
 The smoke was shy.
 I tried to shout but only made the birds leave while the message stayed here.
 >
 > The first day of finding land is euphoria.
-The second day is a question that slaps: what is the use of finding something if the news is stranded too?
+The second day is a question that slaps: What is the use of finding something if the news is stranded too?
 >
 > ***
 >